Boundary Definitions

 Boundaries of Registered Land

-BOUNDARY DEFINITION: It is tempting - but quite wrong - to try and identify from your title plan the positions of your boundaries by scaling their distance from other map detail.
-This is because the title plan shows only the general position of the boundaries, not their exact positions.
+You cannot and must not use the title plan as a means of establishing the exact line of the boundary.
 You should ignore the general boundaries shown on the title plan and refer to the original conveyance that describes your parcel of land.
 This conveyance is sometimes referred to as the pre-registration title deed.
 You will again be looking at the conveyance for the parcels clause and at the accompanying conveyance plan.

 General boundaries are discussed further on the Understanding General Boundaries page of this web site.